IBM/eventstreams-go-sdk/README.md

 The Admin REST API is also [documented using swagger](./admin-rest-api.yaml).

 Note: This Admin REST API works with both Enterprise plan and Standard plan.
-The Admin REST API that works with Classic plan is located in [here](../admin-rest-api-classic-plan-only).
-They are compatible in topic management capabilities.

 ## Access control
+---

 All requests support below authorization methods:
  * Basic authorization with user and password. (
-  For both standard and enterprise plan, user is 'token', password is the API key from `ibmcloud resource service-keys` for the service instance.)
+  For both standard, enterprise and lite plans, user is 'token', password is the API key from `ibmcloud resource service-keys` for the service instance.)
  * Bearer authorization with bearer token.
 (This token can be either API key or JWT token obtained from IAM upon login to IBM Cloud.
 Use `ibmcloud iam oauth-tokens` to retrieve the token after `ibmcloud login`)
  * `X-Auth-Token` header to be set to the API key.
 This header is deprecated.

 ##  Administration API endpoint
+---
 Administration API endpoint is the `kafka_admin_url` property in the service key for the service instance.
 This command can be used to retrieve this property.
 ```bash
 $ibmcloud resource service-key "${service_instance_key_name}" --output json > jq -r '.[]|.credentials.kafka_admin_url'
 ```

+## Environment Setup
+In the examples you must set and export environment variables as follows:
+- Either the `API_KEY` or `BEARER_TOKEN` to use for authentication.
+- `KAFKA_ADMIN_URL` to point to your Eventstreams admin endpoint.

 In addition, the `Content-type` header has to be set to `application/json`.